asciinema/asciinema/README.md

 `exit`).
 If the recorded process is not a shell then recording finishes when the process exits.

 If the `filename` argument is given then the resulting recording (called [asciicast](doc/asciicast-v1.md)) is saved to a local file.
 It can later be replayed with `asciinema play <filename>` and/or uploaded to asciinema.org with `asciinema upload <filename>`.
-If the `filename` argument is omitted then (after asking for confirmation) the resulting asciicast is uploaded to asciinema.org for further playback in a web browser.
+If the `filename` argument is omitted then (after asking for confirmation) the resulting asciicast is uploaded to asciinema.org, where it can be watched and shared.

 `ASCIINEMA_REC=1` is added to recorded process environment variables.
 This can be used by your shell's config file (`.bashrc`, `.zshrc`) to alter the